 There are many answers to this question but all experts would agree on the following important facts about stem cell therapy in the world:

 Availability of Stem Cells

-Harvesting mesenchymal stem cells (MSC) requires expert staff and expensive technical equipment.
+Harvesting adult stem cells, like mesenchymal stem cells (MSC), requires expert staff and expensive technical equipment.
 Whether they come from the patient’s own tissues or from an umbilical cord source, their source availability and expansion are limited.
-The cord blood of one new-born, for example, contains an average of 1.8 million MSC.
-These stem cells can be cultured and expanded 20 to 50 times until they lose their stem cell nature and differentiate into one of the eight types of cells they can become.
+The cord blood of one newborn, for example, contains an average of 1.8 million undifferentiated cells (MSC).
+These stem cells can be cultured and expanded 20 to 50 times until they lose their stem cell nature and differentiate into one of the eight types of somatic cells they can become.
 The risk of contamination for these cells is high also.
 For every 200 million MSC, a new source must be found and evaluated for pathogens before culture.
 All these steps and inconsistencies in the success of isolation add to the cost of these MSC.
 This is probably why patients sometimes have to pay up to $10,000 for a single treatment.
 In contrast, a single line of pluripotent stem cells is harvested once, and can be expanded millions of times over many years, treating thousands of patients with only one original blastocyst.

 Quality of Signals